 5. Cover the pizza in mozzarella (or gouda).
 Use as much or as little as you'd like, I typically use about 1-1 1/2 cups.

 6. Transfer the pizza onto the pizza stone and bake for about 10-15 minutes or for however long your pizza dough recipe tells you to.
 Edited to give you some dough recipe options: I used Artisan Bread in Five's olive oil dough.
 My only complaint is the stone needs to be well-preheated and in the bottom of the oven for the crust to brown.
 Smitten Kitchen conveniently posted a lazy pizza dough recipe today - haven't tried hers yet, but it's on list of versions to make.
 If you're pinched for time, I use Cooking Light's basic pizza dough.
 It only needs thirty minutes to rise and it's ready to go.
+7. Immediately after removing the pizza from the oven, top with 1 1/2-2 cups of arugula and about 1/4 cup parmesan.
+The arugula will wilt and the paremesan will semi-melt.

 Gorge with glee!
 I admit it's not a typical pizza combination, but the flavors mingle together into a scrumptious fall-inspired pizza.
 The sweetness of the onions, the pepperyness (spell check says this isn't a word, I disagree) of the arugula, the flavor of the pumpkin, the saltiness of the bacon and paremesan - it works!